-Agent and advisory services represents management's best estimates for legal costs, the cost of auditing the Office, and other contractual services.
-It includes costs for contracted staff assistance of two full-time equivalent positions.
+Agent and advisory services represents management's best estimates for legal costs, the cost for the audit of the Office, and other contractual services including planned use of experts to support our performance work.
+It includes costs for contracted staff assistance of 2 full-time equivalent positions.

-Training and development costs are the estimated out-of-pocket costs to train staff to become professional accountants, keep the knowledge and skills of current professionals up-to-date, and have knowledge in specialized areas.
-The Office based the costs on past trends and office policies (Refer to Section 3.5 - Training Schedule).
+Training and development costs are the estimated direct costs to train staff to become professional accountants, keep the knowledge and skills of current professionals up-to-date, and have knowledge in specialized areas.
+The Office based the costs on past trends and Office policies (Refer to Section 3.6 - Training Schedule).